ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of rate limiting rule.
 Required.

 `--json`
-:   The JSON file or JSON string used to describe a rate limiting rule.
+:   The json file or json string used to describe a rate limiting rule.
-    - The required fields in JSON data are `match`, `threshold`, `period`, `action` :
+    - The required fields in json data are `match`, `threshold`, `period`, `action` :
-        - `match`: Determines which traffic the rate limiting rule counts towards the threshold.
+        - `match` : Determines which traffic the rate limiting rule counts towards the threshold.
-            - `request`: Matches HTTP requests.
+            - `request` : Matches HTTP requests.
-                - `methods`:  HTTP Methods, can be a subset `[POST,PUT]` or all `[_ALL_]`.
+                - `methods` :  HTTP Methods, can be a subset `[POST,PUT]` or all `[_ALL_]`.
 This field is not required to create a rate limit rule.
 Valid values are `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD`, `_ALL_`.
-                - `schemes`:  HTTP Schemes, can be one `[HTTPS]`, both `[HTTP,HTTPS]` or all `[_ALL_]`.
+                - `schemes` :  HTTP Schemes, can be one `[HTTPS]`, both `[HTTP,HTTPS]` or all `[_ALL_]`.
 This field is not required.
-                - `url`: The URL pattern to match comprised of the host and path, for instance, `example.org/path`.
+                - `url` : The URL pattern to match comprised of the host and path, for instance, `example.org/path`.
 Wildcards are expanded to match applicable traffic, query strings are not matched.
 Use `*` for all traffic to your zone.
 Max length is 1024.
-            - `response`: Matches HTTP responses before they are returned to the client .
+            - `response` : Matches HTTP responses before they are returned to the client .
 If this is defined, then the entire counting of traffic occurs at this stage.
-                - `status`: HTTP Status codes, can be one `[403]`, many `[401,403]` or indicate all by not providing this value.
+                - `status` : HTTP Status codes, can be one `[403]`, many `[401,403]` or indicate all by not providing this value.
 This field is not required.
 Min value: `100`, max value: `999`.
-                - `headers`: Array of response headers to match.
+                - `headers` : Array of response headers to match.
 If a response does not meet the header criteria then the request is not counted towards the rate limiting rule.
 An array of header matching criteria includes following properties.
-                    - `name`: The name of the response header to match.
+                    - `name` : The name of the response header to match.
-                    - `op`: The operator when matching, eq means equals, ne means not equals.
+                    - `op` : The operator when matching, eq means equals, ne means not equals.
 Valid values are `eq` and `ne`.
-                    - `value`: The value of the header, which is exactly matched.
+                    - `value` : The value of the header, which is exactly matched.
-        - `threshold`: The threshold that triggers the rate limit mitigations, combined with period.
+        - `threshold` : The threshold that triggers the rate limit mitigations, combined with period.
 For example, threshold per period.
 Min value: `2`, max value: `1000000`.
-        - `period`: The time, in seconds, to count matching traffic.
+        - `period` : The time, in seconds, to count matching traffic.
 If the count exceeds threshold within this period the action is performed.
 Min value: `1`, max value: `3600`.
-        - `action`: The action performed when the threshold of matched traffic within the period defined is exceeded.
+        - `action` : The action performed when the threshold of matched traffic within the period defined is exceeded.
-            - `mode`: The type of action performed.
+            - `mode` : The type of action performed.
 Valid values are: `simulate`, `ban`, `challenge`, `js_challenge`.
-            - `timeout`: The time, in seconds, as an integer to perform the mitigation action.
+            - `timeout` : The time, in seconds, as an integer to perform the mitigation action.
 Timeout be the same or greater than the period.
 This field is valid only when mode is `simulate` or `ban`.
 Min value: `10`, max value: `86400`.
-            - `response`: Custom content-type and body to return.
+            - `response` : Custom content-type and body to return.
 This overrides the custom error for the zone.
 This field is not required.
 Omission results in the default HTML error page.
 This field is valid only when mode is `simulate` or `ban`.
-                - `content_type`: The content-type of the body, which must be one of the following: `text/plain`, `text/xml`, `application/json`.
+                - `content_type` : The content-type of the body, which must be one of the following: `text/plain`, `text/xml`, `application/json`.
-                - `body`: The body to return.
+                - `body` : The body to return.
 The content here must conform to the `content_type`.
 Max length is `10240`.
     - The optional fields are `disabled`, `description`, `correlate` and `bypass`:
-        - `disabled`: Whether this rate limiting rule is currently disabled.
+        - `disabled` : Whether this rate limiting rule is currently disabled.
-        - `description`: A note that you can use to describe the reason for a rate limiting rule.
+        - `description` : A note that you can use to describe the reason for a rate limiting rule.
-        - `correlate`: Whether to enable NAT based rate limiting.
+        - `correlate` : Whether to enable NAT based rate limiting.
-            - `by`: Valid values: `nat`.
+            - `by` : Valid values: `nat`.
-        - `bypass`: Criteria that allows the rate limit to be bypassed.
+        - `bypass` : Criteria that allows the rate limit to be bypassed.
 For example, to express that you shouldn’t apply a rate limit to a set of URLs.
-            - `name`: Valid values is `url`.
+            - `name` : Valid values is `url`.
-            - `value`: The url to bypass.
+            - `value` : The url to bypass.

 Sample JSON data: